MCL SPRAIN GUIDE

 BACK IN ACTION

-Once the pain diminishes, VERY slowly ease back into your normal daily and athletic activities.
+Once the pain diminishes, slowly ease back into your normal daily and athletic activities.
+Let pain be your guide.
+If it hurts, back off!

 A WORD OF CAUTION

-To be clear, if the ligament(s) are injured beyond a certain extent, full recovery may require surgery...so once again, I highly recommend having a local clinician examine the knee.
+To be clear, if the ligament(s) are injured beyond a certain extent, full recovery may require surgery.
+This is another reason to at the very least connect virtually with a licensed clinician.

--- Check with your doctor or PT prior to initiating a new exercise program --
+-- Check with your doctor or physical therapist prior to initiating a new exercise program --

 Range of Motion